-individuals with mental health or substance use service needs that will enroll in Medicaid is uncertain.
+As with all projections, these estimates are subject to a certain degree of uncertainty.
+First, they do not account for supply effects.
+The estimates assume that demand is not greatly suppressed because of lack of supply.17 The increase in users will be smaller if providers are unable or unwilling to increase capacity to fully meet demand.
+Second, the proportion of individuals with mental health or substance use service needs that will enroll in Medicaid is uncertain.
 In Massachusetts, for example, anecdotal information suggests that adults with substance use service needs are among the last to enroll in Medicaid.
-Third, the data on users of mental health and substance use services come from surveys, and like all surveys the results have a margin of error.
+Third, data on users of mental health and substance use services come from surveys, and like all surveys the results have a margin of error.
 For example, stakeholders in California have noted that that estimates for ER services may be understated.
-DHCS recognizes these data challenges and looks to the implementation experience over the coming 36 months to provide more precise information...
-Fourth, the estimates assume that expansion population enrollees will have a similar probability of using services, once they obtain Medicaid coverage, as the current Medi-Cal mental health and substance use service users.
-However, use rates may differ since the expansion population is known to be dissimilar from both existing Medicaid disabled population and Medicaid non-disabled populations.
+DHCS recognizes these data challenges and looks to the implementation experience over the coming 36 months to provide more precise information.
+Fourth, the estimates assume that expansion population enrollees will have a similar probability of using services,18 once they obtain Medicaid coverage, as the current Medi-Cal mental health and substance use service users.
+However, use rates may differ since the expansion population is known to be dissimilar from both existing Medicaid disabled population and Medicaid nondisabled populations.19

-This report recognizes the difficulty in accurately estimating the impacts to the primary care system if and when different and/or more rigorous screening services are added to the EHB for the expansion population.
-The impacts to the specialty DMC system would be inter-dependent upon primary care system's capacity to perform these functions.
-Widespread implementation of screening and brief treatment for substance use is likely to affect the patient mix arriving at specialty care, and the availability of SUD treatment experts that can qualify for the federal reimbursements for both primary care and specialty providers.
+This report recognizes the difficulty in accurately estimating the impacts to the primary care system.
+The impacts to the specialty DMC system would be dependent upon primary care system's capacity to perform these functions.
+Widespread implementation of screening and brief treatment for alcohol is likely to affect the beneficiary mix arriving at specialty care, and potentially challenge provider capacity.